Dynamic Pricing: Benefits, Strategies, and Examples

 - Segmented pricing: This strategy offers different prices for different customers.
 That means that the customers are divided into segments.
 For example, high-value customers can be offered higher prices.
-Here we can assume that they might put service speed and quality over the price.
+Here we can assume that they might put service speed and quality over price.

-- Time-based pricing: Companies can use this product pricing method when they want to charge more for providing some faster services.
+- Time-based pricing: Companies can use this product pricing method when they want to charge more for providing faster services.
 This means that you’re going to pay more if you want to have same-day service, or if you reached the company close to the end of the working hours.

-- Changing market conditions: As you are aware, the situation on the market can change due to various factors.
+- Changing market conditions: As you are aware, the situation in the market can change due to various factors.
 However, businesses must act accordingly.
 If for some reason sales begin to fall, the company will go for the strategy of lower prices.

 - Peak pricing: This strategy can be used in many industries to charge more during peak hours.
 It has some similarities with time-based pricing, and you could look at it as its derivative.
 Both are at their core very dynamic approaches to pricing.
 Also, most companies that use these pricing strategies, also use a price optimization tool to improve their repricing process.

 - Penetration pricing: The penetration pricing strategy is used when businesses want to reach a large portion of the market.
 By doing so, future customers get familiar with the offered product.
 In order to do so, companies set prices that are below the market prices and tend to increase them gradually.